-Be aware of currency risk
+Be aware of currency risk.
 It is possible to buy or sell CFDs in a currency which is different to the base currency of your account.
 The final return you may get depends on the exchange rate between the two currencies.
 This risk is not considered in the indicator shown above.
-In some circumstances you may be required to make further payments to pay for losses.